 - Transfer shares with fewer restrictions.

-The company registration process is slightly more onerous for public companies in Malta than for private ones.
+The registration process is slightly more onerous for public companies in Malta than for private ones.
 The additional requirements are:

 - A minimum starting share capital of at least €46,588.